“To reach a port, we must set sail — Sail, not tie at anchor. Sail, not drift.” - Franklin D. Roosevelt

 From the beginning and rooted to its core, innovation, collaboration and vision have defined the Authority.
 Although the culture remains the same, the GSCCCA is a very different organization today than the one that opened its doors in 1995.
 Since its inception, the Authority has not only fulfilled its original purpose of establishing a statewide system for the indexing of UCC documents, but has successfully developed and implemented, at no cost to the state, a variety of additional projects.
 Effective collaboration with other state agencies and numerous not-for-profit groups for the benefit of the State of Georgia and its citizens has become one of the hallmarks of the Authority’s success and why it is respected both locally and nationally for its progressive, innovative and effective approach to problem solving.

-For two and half decades, the Authority has been an innovator within the public records arena and has led the State of Georgia to the forefront of court technology.
+For over two and half decades, the Authority has been an innovator within the public records arena and has led the State of Georgia to the forefront of court technology.
 Using a mix of old-fashioned cooperation and state-of-the-art technology, the GSCCCA has taken abstract ideas, that many believed were not possible, to the concrete world of implementation, and, in so doing, has changed the way many do business and made life easier for those accessing real estate records, financing statements, criminal case data, and other legal documents.

 Click here to read more in our 2020-2021 Accomplishments & Year-end Report.